ncatlab/nlab-content/pages/6/6/2/6/16266/content.md

 We say that some class of limits _distributes over $D$-filtered colimits_ if the functor colim preserves these limits.

-+--{: .standout}
-What is the relationship of this to the above explicit definitions?
+See Appendix A in [AR](#AR) for a comparison of this definition to the above explicit definition.

-=--

 ## Relation to commutativity of limits and colimits